How to set up a photography business in Canada

 The best way to market your photography business is to get your photos in front of as many potential customers as possible (while making it clear who was responsible for them).

-Here are some ideas for doing that.
+Here are some ideas for doing that:

 • Leverage social media.
 The more people see your work on social media, the more likely you’ll find someone who loves it enough to hire you.
 The best strategies for building a social media audience appear to be changing all the time.
 Honestly, it may well be worth hiring a dedicated social media manager to take care of this side of your business.

 • Start a blog or online portfolio.
 Your website should showcase your photography and all the key details of your business, but your business blog doesn’t necessarily need to be just about photography.
 It could also cover other topics that your target audience will want to read about.
 If you’re a sports photographer, write blog posts about sports.
 If you’re a nature photographer, write about wildlife.
+Include your best photos in the blog posts and do everything you can to help them get shared.
+Sites like Zenfolio, Flickr and 500px provide great tools for displaying your photographs to potential clients.

 • Have a referral scheme.
 Photographers can secure a lot of business from customer referrals, especially if they make it worth their while.
 Consider launching some sort of bonus scheme for customers who refer friends.